General national economic measures

 *loan repayment holiday

 The government adopted three packages of economic measures between mid-March and August 2020.
 The overall aims were to maintain the liquidity of companies and citizens, save jobs and support the vulnerable.
-While the government spent around €320 million on the first two packages, the third is far larger, estimated at €1.2 billion, and will span over four years. (source)
+While the government spent around €320 million on the first two packages, the third one was far larger, estimated at €1.2 billion, and planned over four years. (source)

 -Delay of tax payments and contributions to earnings.

 -Creation of a new Investment Development Fund (IRF) credit line to improve the liquidity of entrepreneur.

 -Moratorium on loan repayment for a period of up to 90 days.
 It included the interim suspension of all payments of obligations based on the loan (principal, interest, default interest, fees, etc.).

 -Banks were also allowed to restructure loans and reclassify them as new loans, including by additionally extending the repayment period by up to two years, if the borrower’s financial position was impacted by the pandemic and restructuring would improve the credit capacity of the borrower.
 These measures also applied to leasing and microfinance institutions.

 - As Montenegro is involved in accession negotiations with the Union, the country was able to apply to EU funds open to accession countries like the EU Solidarity Fund (the fund was set up for natural disasters and now includes public health emergencies).

-In addition, the EU has approved assistance for Montenegro last year via its neighbourhood programme (part of its Western Balkans Covid-19 package worth 410m euros).
+In addition, the EU has approved assistance for Montenegro in 2020 via its neighbourhood programme (part of its Western Balkans Covid-19 package worth 410m euros).

 On top of funds for healthcare systems, the EU mobilised €50 million to support the social and economic recovery of Montenegro.
 The money was spent “to support the real economy, including SMEs, and support liquidity, also of the banking sector.”

 -RUNDA (the independents music companies association for the region) called for part of these monies to be used to support music and other cultural sectors.